-APS students who receive lower than a cumulative 2.0 in a financial aid payment period will be place on Academic Warning.
-The APS Office through the Academic Coach will monitor student performance course to course and will be responsible to develop an academic improvement plan with the student.
-Student on academic warning will have one payment period to bring their GPA above a cumulative 2.0.
+Online Studies students who receive lower than a cumulative 2.0 in a financial aid payment period will be placed on Academic Warning.
+The Online Studies Office through the Academic Coach will monitor student performance course to course and will be responsible to develop an academic improvement plan with the student.
+Students on academic warning will have one payment period to bring their GPA above a cumulative 2.0.